 The Company (or "Aftermath") was incorporated under the laws of British Columbia on January 27, 2011 as a wholly-owned subsidiary of Full Metal Minerals Ltd. ("FMM").
 It became publicly listed on TSX Venture Exchange on July 12, 2011 and traded under the symbol AAG.
 Its principal business activity is the acquisition, exploration and development of mineral properties.
 On October 6, 2015, trading of the Company's shares on the TSX-V was suspended due to failure to meet the TSX-V's ongoing listing requirements.
-On February 17, 2016, the Company's shares were transferred to NEX and its symbol was changed to AAG.H; trading remains suspended.
+On February 17, 2016, the Company's shares were transferred to NEX and its symbol was changed to AAG.H.
+Effective August 18, 2017, the Company's shares were reinstated and recommenced trading on September 18, 2017.

-The Company is in the exploration stage and engages principally in the acquisition, exploration and development of mineral properties.
+The Company is in the exploration stage and engages principally in the acquisition and exploration of mineral properties.
 The recoverability of the amounts shown for mineral properties is ultimately dependent upon the existence of economically recoverable reserves, securing and maintaining title and beneficial interest in the mineral properties, obtaining necessary financing to explore and develop the mineral properties, entering into agreements with others to explore and develop the mineral properties, and upon future profitable production or proceeds from disposition of the mineral properties.
-The amounts shown as mineral properties represent acquisition costs incurred to date, less amounts recovered from third parties and impairment charges, and do not necessarily represent present or future values.

-These condensed consolidated interim financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and settle its obligations in the normal course of business.
+These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and settle its obligations in the normal course of business.